camilla-scandola/ab-testing-project/README.md

 ## 🔹 Step Errors Analysis

+This analysis focuses on understanding user behavior among visitors who **did not follow the expected funnel sequence**:

+> **start → step_1 → step_2 → step_3 → confirm**

+We tested the following hypotheses:

 1. Does the frequency of step errors differ between clients in the Control versus Test variants?
 2. For users who follow an invalid step sequence, is there a significant difference in conversion between Test and Control?
 3. Does client tenure impact conversion among clients with invalid step sequences?